streamr-dev/native-sdk/README.md

 source install-prerequisites.sh
 ```

 This script will recognize the operating system type and install the prerequisites for the SDK.
+It will also create a `setenvs.sh` file in the root directory of the repository that you can use to set the correct environment variables for the SDK when you resume development in a new terminal.

 ## Install all the dependencies and build the SDK